Chukwu3meka/Chukwu3meka/README.md

-I have been developing and maintaining software for 5+ years using TypeScript and Rust.
-I'm a Computer Science graduate.
-Some of my favorite tools are Playwright, MUI, SCSS, Next.js, Express.js, PostgreSQL, MongoDB, Git and many more.
+With a BSc. degree in Computer Science.
+I have over 5+ years of developing and maintaining web applications using TypeScript and Rust.
+Favorite tools includes Playwright, MUI, SCSS, Next.js, Express.js, PostgreSQL, MongoDB, Git and many more.

 ---